Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Brown, shrivelled leaf tips

-Brown, shrivelled leaf tips on Boat Lily are caused by too dry air, temperature stress and underwatering.
+Brown, shrivelled leaf tips on Boat Lily are caused by too dry air, temperature stress or underwatering.

 How to fix it

-Dry air: To up the humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
+Dry air: To up the humidity, set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together.

 Temperature stress: Keep the plant away from drafts to avoid extreme temperatures.